guidou/mediacapture-extensions/explainer-pixels.md

 ### Example

-This shows an example of an application that:
+This shows an example of an application that adjust the track width/height to the logical resolution when scaling exceeds an applciation-defined constant.
-1. Computes the delay between audio and video
-2. Computes the processing and logs and/or updates remote parameters based on the delay.

 ```js

 const stream = await navigator.mediaDevices.getDisplayMedia({video: true});
 const track = stream.getVideoTracks()[0];